Kawa-oneechan/Asspull3X-roms/readme.md

 Tries to display all the `api` files on the currently-inserted diskette.

 ### `snake`
 Your classic snake game.
-Not Nibbles — that would require level layouts.
+Not Nibbles -- that would require level layouts.
 Maybe later?

 ### `sokoban`
 The classic box pushing puzzle.

+### `test`
+A test suite that will eventually cover all features of the system.

 ### `tetris`
 It's *Tetris*, and it's in development.